 It is located between the condenser outlet and the expansion valve inlet, on the high-pressure side of the car A/C loop.

-- To retain moisture and contaminants from the system (during the receiver drier’s life time)
+- Retaining moisture and contaminants from the system (during the receiver drier’s lifetime)

-- To finalise and secure condensation of the fluid
+- Finalising and securing condensation of the fluid

-- To ensure oil return to the compressor Regularly replacing the filter prevents serious failures and the costly replacement of other components in the air conditioning system.
+Regularly replacing the filter prevents severe failures and costly replacement of other components in the air conditioning system.